thatoddmailbox/kvm/README.md

 An open-source HDMI Keyboard/Video/Mouse (KVM) switch, which lets you switch two monitors and four USB devices between up to three computers.

 Theoretically, it should support HDMI 1.3a and up to 1920 x 1200 resolution.
 Anecdotally, it has been tested up to 2560 x 1440 at 75 Hz and it seems to work.
+I currently don't have the equipment to measure the signal quality or anything like that, and don't have a monitor with a higher resolution, so I don't know how far it can be pushed.

 The base has a total of six HDMI inputs (three computers with two monitors each) and two HDMI outputs (for the two monitors).
 It also has four mini-USB ports (three computers and one for power), four USB host ports (to connect a mouse, keyboard, and anything else), and a connector that goes to the keypad.